danielmederos2424/DocumentCrypter/README.md

 - Binary data stored in image pixels
 - Original file extension preserved in filename

-See instructions in the official Flet documentation to build the app https://flet.dev/docs/publish/
+See instructions in the official Flet documentation to build the app https://flet.dev/docs/publish/ or use Pyinstaller (not recommended).